Buying Property in a Limited Company

 At the same time, your ‘exit plan’ can be a huge reason for investing through a limited company.
 If you’re looking to sell your properties during retirement then a company will be less effective.
 If you’re looking to hold on to your portfolio, having a limited company will be ideal.

-What are the advantages of buying under a company name?
+What are the advantages of buying under a limited company name?

 As you’d imagine, incorporation is so popular because there are a number of advantages to buying as a company.